 There are loads of themes out there, and me, an expert website designer, have seen quite a few.
 But you may be surprised, that I do NOT spend 24/7 tinkering with all of the toys out there.
 There’s more technology out there than I could possibly know in a lifetime – plus, in a year’s time, things will evolve and change.
 I can’t say which is, hands down, the best.
 But I can give you some guidance.

 My biggest suggestion is to focus more of your efforts on the strategy (how will your website convince visitors you’re a great coach and contact you), the content (is it easy to understand, motivating and presents you like an expert?), and getting out there (getting traffic).
-I wrote lots about this in The Coaching Site Guide for you to use as you build your WordPress website.
+I wrote lots about this in The Coaching Site Guide.

 Let me share with you the top themes I’ve seen and my experiences with them.

 Quick Tip: SimplePress is one of their themes that I’ve used.
-If you try it out, get rid of the sliding images on the home and get your content up higher on the page.
+If you try it out, get rid of the sliding images on the home and get some juicy client-focused content up high on the page.

-Support seemed to be ok the one time I used it.
-But again, the theme is designed to be minimal when working with it.
+Support seemed to be ok the few times I used it.

 Lots of gurus promote this theme.
 And while they are a little more costly, nearing 100 bucks, their designs are nice and strong and people tout the search engine marketing tools within.